Australian <em>sapphire</em>

 The Stonebridge Sapphire

 Unearthed in 1928 by miner Mick Stonebridge, this 203-carat uncut parti crystal carries bold bands of royal blue and forest green.
-Stolen and recovered, travelled to New York and back, it now sits safely in the Richardson family's private collection — a reminder that the great stones often have lives of their own.
+Stolen and recovered, travelled to New York and personally brought back to Australia by Ray Richardson, it now sits safely in the Richardson family's private collection — a reminder that the great stones often have lives of their own.

 The Tomahawk Tiger

 A natural parti crystal banded in golden yellow and deep green like a tiger's stripes, found by a schoolboy at Tomahawk Creek in 1976 and hailed as one of the finest multi-coloured sapphire crystals ever discovered.
-Like the others, it's now part of the Richardson collection — the family who supply us.
+Like the others, it's now part of the Richardson collection — one of the families who supply us.
+We've been lucky to be in this sapphires presence a number of times and it truly is a wonder of the natural world.

 From the man who found Anakie — to the stones we set